LLM Latent Reasoning as Chain of Superposition: Latent-Chain: Forming Latent Chain via Induction-Supervision Masking

-Latent tokens are designed to be: (1) \textbf{semantic compactness}, replacing multiple explicit tokens; (2) \textbf{semantic compatibility}, constrained to the semantic space of explicit tokens (Section~\ref{sec_preliminary}); and (3) \textbf{semantic correctness}, capable of producing the right answer.
-We implement these properties within an encoder–decoder framework through three key steps: information compression, representation alignment, and supervised decoding.
+Having established the definition of the Latent-Vocab, we address the next core question: \textit{what are the requisite properties of the higher-level Latent-Chain?} Unlike prior approaches that treat the latent chains as an ambiguous ``black box'' optimized solely for final answer reconstruction, thereby neglecting intermediate semantic fidelity, we aim to capture the step-by-step logic essential for latent reasoning by postulating that the Latent-Chain must satisfy three key semantic criteria: (1) Semantic Compactness, compressing multiple explicit tokens into a single latent representation; (2) Semantic Compatibility, adhering to the intrinsic semantic space of explicit tokens (as per Section~\ref{sec_preliminary}); and (3) Semantic Sufficiency, retaining sufficient information to deduce the correct answer.
+As shown in the Figure~\ref{fig_overview}, we implement these properties within a encoder-decoder framework through three key steps: information compression, representation alignment, and supervised decoding.

 \paragraph{Information Compression Process (Semantic Compactness).} We insert special tokens into the explicit reasoning sequence to segment and capture intermediate reasoning information.
-Given an input $X=[Q,\text{\textless think\textgreater},T,\text{\textless/think\textgreater}]$, we define a segmentation function $\mathrm{Seg}(\cdot)$ that divides $T$ (explicit reasoning sequence) into $N$ subsegments, i.e., $T=\{S_i\}_{i=1}^N$.
-This segmentation can be performed either by a fixed token length (compression ratio) $r$ or by grouping semantically continuous thoughts.
-After each $S_i$ , we insert a special token $L_i$ and apply the Latent Token Induction Mask (LTIM) to restrict each $L_i$ to attend only to the explicit reasoning information preceding it (see Figure~\ref{fig_overview}).
-This design ensures that the semantic content encoded by latent tokens grows with reasoning completeness, facilitating subsequent model learning.
+Given an input $X=[Q, \texttt{<think>}, C, \texttt{</think>}]$, we define a segmentation function $\mathrm{Seg}(\cdot)$ that partitions the explicit reasoning chain $C$ into $N$ subsegments, denoted as $C=\{S_i\}_{i=1}^N$.
+This segmentation can be governed either by a fixed compression ratio $r$ or by semantic boundaries.
+Following each subsegment $S_i$, we insert a special latent placeholder $L_i$.
+Crucially, we apply a \textit{Latent Token Induction Mask} (LTIM) to restrict the attention of $L_i$ exclusively to the preceding explicit reasoning context (see Figure~\ref{fig_overview}).
+This design ensures that the semantic content encoded by each latent token represents a cumulative summary of the reasoning process up to that point.